Constrained Attack-Resilient Estimation of Stochastic Cyber-Physical Systems: Algorithm Design

 \section{Algorithm Design}

-To address the problem statement described in Section~\ref{subsec: problem statement}, we propose a constrained attack-resilient estimation algorithm (\texttt{CARE}), as sketched in Fig.~\ref{fig: algorithm demo}, which consists of an optimal estimation part and an information aggregation step via projection.
-In particular, the optimal estimation provides unbiased minimum-variance estimates, and these estimates are projected onto the constrained space eventually in the information aggregation step.
+To address the problem statement described in Section~\ref{pre}, we propose a constrained attack-resilient estimation algorithm (\texttt{CARE}), as sketched in Fig.~\ref{fig: algorithm demo}, which consists of a minimum-variance unbiased estimator (MVUE) and an information aggregation step via projection.
+In particular, the optimal estimation provides minimum-variance unbiased estimates, and these estimates are projected onto the constrained space eventually in the information aggregation step.
 We outline the essential steps of \texttt{CARE} in Section~\ref{sec:alsop} and provide a detailed derivation of the algorithm in Section~\ref{algodetail}.